aarti442/autocomplete-search/README.txt

 Once the installation is complete, click Activate Plugin to enable the autocomplete search functionality.

 4. Add the Search Box
-Use the [wp_autocomplete] shortcode to display the search box on any post, page, or widget area.
+Use the [atcl_autocomplete_search] shortcode to display the search box on any post, page, or widget area.

 == Frequently Asked Questions ==